asteinarson/knemm/README.md

 $ ls person-app
 Person_1.yaml  Person_2.yaml  Person_3.yaml  ___merge.yaml
 ```
 So we got a directory created and a file `___merge.yaml` created there.
 And each claim that was used to build it was copied here.
-You can inpsect the generated file `___merge.yaml` in a text viewer.
+You can inspect the generated file `___merge.yaml` in a text viewer.
 It contains the merge and a couple of internal properties has been added to it.
 Keep in mind:
 > `___merge.yaml` is automatically generated and should not be manually edited.

 Now if we (later) want to inspect a given state, we can run: